An investor’s legal guide to Malta’s real estate transactions, planning, licensing, tax and foreign-buyer rules with a 2026 outlook.

 Malta’s property market enters 2026 with measured growth and heightened regulatory maturity.
 Macro‑prudential controls, licensing regimes and sustainability rules now form a stable but exacting operating environment.

+This publication integrates the latest National Statistics Office data and IMF on the Malta Property Market, and highlights legal and strategic considerations for investors and practitioners.
 Against this backdrop, investors should read the market through its rule‑set: financing caps, lease validity, intermediary licensing, planning integrity and foreign‑buyer controls.

 This publication is addressed to HNW/UHNW investors, family offices, developers, architects, lenders and cross‑border advisers.
 Deal success in 2026 will depend less on market momentum and more on contract and process discipline, licensing checks and risk allocation.